-Your guide to the different men’s fragrance types
+Your guide to the different men’s perfume types

 Eau de Cologne

 Originally, ‘cologne’ referred to a traditional recipe which consisted of citrus and herb notes with subtle base notes for anchoring.
 It is the oldest term for men’s perfume and is often used in North America for masculine scents.
 Colognes usually last for around two hours and typically come in bigger bottles as the wearer will use more of it.
 They are great for a ‘freshen up’ type of wear and tend to be used in fragrances for younger people.

 Originating from the French term “faire sa toilette” which means ‘getting ready’, eau de toilette is one of the most popular types of men’s perfume.
 It is often considered as daywear because of its lightness, with approximately 5-15% pure perfume essence dissolved in alcohol.
 Because of this lighter touch, an eau de toilette fragrance is usually sold in spray bottles as the wearer can apply more liberally.